korechia/CompTimeApp/index.md

   3. Request hours and add hours earned. -------- (Write to the database and use input jsx tags)
   4. See history of hours earned and used. ------ (Create tables and jsx syntax that can be used)
   5. Log in and out. ---------------------------- (Authentication of firebase)'Full App'
+  6. Buttons to see other user info .............
+(Example Solution to button problem)
+      - Code imacted with step6 App.js,History.js,DirectButtons.js

 Comp Time App Class Component Map
 ![CompTimeApplicationMap](CompTimeApplicationMap.png)